 Who should buy the xTool S1

 The xTool S1 is the right machine if you want one versatile, safe, powerful laser and you’re past the absolute-beginner stage.
 It’s ideal for Etsy and small-business makers who need real cutting power plus tumbler and metal capability — which is why it tops our best laser engraver for small business picks.
 It’s overkill for someone who only wants to personalize the odd coaster, and underpowered next to a CO2 if your whole business is cutting clear acrylic signage.
 For most people choosing a single do-it-all machine in 2026, though, the S1 is the one to beat — and the reason it sits at the top of our overall best laser engraver guide.
-See it alongside its closest rival in our Glowforge vs xTool comparison.
+See it alongside its closest rival in our Glowforge vs xTool comparison, or see how it ranks against the rest of the range in our best xTool laser engraver guide.

 Ready to buy?
 Compare the 20W, 40W, and Rotary bundles and check today’s price: